 He opted out of the 2020 season to prepare for the 2021 NFL Draft.
-And still, unassisted by the skew of recency bias, Micah Parsons remains the consensus top linebacker prospect in the NFL draft.
+And still, unassisted by the skew of recency bias, Micah Parsons remains one of the consensus top linebacker prospects in the NFL Draft.
 What makes Penn State linebacker Micah Parsons so enticing?
 Why has his draft reputation been able to withstand a season of inactivity so easily?
-It takes a special skill set to make that happen, and that’s what Parsons has.
+It takes a special skillset to make that happen, and that’s what Parsons has.

 Micah Parsons NFL Draft Profile